Question: How does cystic fibrosis affect the body?

 Question: What's the life expectancy for someone with CF?

-Answer: Historically, children with CF died as infants, and as recently as 1980 the median survival was less than 20 years.
+Answer: Historically, children with cystic fibrosis died as infants, and as recently as 1980 the median survival was less than 20 years.
 However, over the past 3 decades the lifespan of CF patients has risen dramatically, and in 2006 the median survival in the United States was 37.5 years.

-Question: Is physical exercise capable for someone with CF?
+Question: Is physical exercise capable for someone with cystic fibrosis?
 Is it helpful or harmful?

-Answer: Nearly always, aerobic exercise is helpful as an addition to other forms of airway clearance, loosening and getting rid of the mucus from the lungs.
+Answer: Nearly always, aerobic exercise is helpful to patients with CF as an addition to other forms of airway clearance, loosening and getting rid of the mucus from the lungs.

 Question: What is the future of CF?

-Answer: Improving therapies, combined with the availability of better diagnostic testing, has resulted in a steady increase in the average age of CF patients.
-Very soon, CF will be primarily a disease of adulthood, and increasingly patients with CF are surviving past middle age.
-While much attention has been focused on the process of adolescents with CF transitioning from the pediatric setting to adult programs within Care Centers, a similar process of transition will need to occur within the medical community, as increasingly adult physicians will be required to provide the majority of CF care.
+Answer: Improving therapies, combined with the availability of better diagnostic testing, has resulted in a steady increase in the average age of cystic fibrosis patients.
+Very soon, CF will be primarily a disease of adulthood, and increasingly patients with cystic fibrosis are surviving past middle age.
+While much attention has been focused on the process of adolescents with CF transitioning from the pediatric setting to adult programs within Care Centers, a similar process of transition will need to occur within the medical community, as increasingly adult physicians will be required to provide the majority of cystic fibrosis care.
 Older men and women with CF have unique healthcare needs, with complex infections, malignancies, and unique forms of diabetes and osteoporosis.
 Thus, the need for CF Centers with experience and commitment to adult care will continue to grow.